-The NC is of the view that Mr Teo should be considered independent, notwithstanding that the value of the transactions between RSI and PIL exceeded the S\$200,000 threshold for any financial year as set out in the CGPG.
+The NC is of the view that Mr Teo should be considered independent, notwithstanding that the value of the transactions between RSI and PIL exceeded the \$\$200,000 threshold for the financial year as set out in the CGPG.
 Mr Teo has demonstrated strong independence in judgement and professionalism, as well as displayed objectivity in his conduct in the discharge of his duties and responsibilities as an Independent Director of the Company.
 The business relationship between RSI and PIL does not interfere with the exercise of Mr Teo's independent business judgement in the best interest of Wilmar.

-Based on their respective annual Declaration Forms, Mr Lim Siong Guan, Mr Kishore Mahbubani, Mr Soh Gim Teik and Dr Chong Yoke Sin do not have any relationships identified in the Listing Manual of the SGX-ST, the Code and CGPG which may affect their independent judgement.
-The NC is satisfied that the abovementioned Directors have continued to maintain independence in their oversight role.
+Based on their respective annual Declaration Forms, all the Independent Directors of the Company do not have any relationships identified in the Listing Manual of the SGX-ST, the Code and CGPG which may affect their independent judgement.
+The NC is satisfied that the Independent Directors have continued to maintain independence in their oversight role.
 They have demonstrated strong independence in judgement and professionalism, as well as displayed objectivity in their conduct in the discharge of their duties and responsibilities as Independent Directors of the Company.

-Taking into account the above, the Board agreed with the NC that Mr Lim Siong Guan, Mr Tay Kah Chye, Mr Kwah Thiam Hock, Mr Kishore Mahbubani, Mr Teo Siong Seng, Mr Soh Gim Teik and Dr Chong Yoke Sin be considered Independent Directors.
+Taking into account the above, the Board agreed with the NC that all the Independent Directors, namely, Mr Lim Siong Guan, Mr Kishore Mahbubani, Mr Teo Siong Seng, Mr Soh Gim Teik, Dr Chong Yoke Sin, Dr Louis Cheung and Ms Jessica Cheam be considered independent.